Governance and Goals

 Goals and Planning

-Planning has been driven by three major efforts over the last decade.
+Planning has been driven by four major efforts over the last decade.
 The 2000 IT Strategic plan laid the framework and vision for UMBC IT services, especially administrative services, that resulted in the implementation of PeopleSoft for HR, Finance, and Student Administration.
 The Richness & Reach plan focused on creating a technology enriched learning environment in support teaching and learning.
 The IT Restructuring report (and 2010 and 2011 DoIT responses) focused on the question of centralized vs decentralized and identified opportunities for leveraging IT to improve UMBC and save money.
+Finally the FY2022-FY2024 Digital Strategy document focused on how digital technology and enhance and support broad campus goals.

 Past strategic planning documents: